 - Mutuality means a focus on the connections between us.
 We all have the potential to give and receive support, and to learn from, and be impacted by one another.
 We aim to build relationships and community that considers each person’s needs and our collective ability to create together.

 - There are no ‘fixers’ and people being ‘fixed’ within our community.
 We will not act as therapists, case workers, or healers.
-It is assumed that all people who become a part of the Western Mass RLC for support or learning will also pass that benefit along to others in some way.
+It is assumed that all people who become a part of the Wildflower Alliance for support or learning will also pass that benefit along to others in some way.

 - Each of us has the potential to move, question, change, act, teach, lead, and share.
 In doing so, we also have the potential to inspire others to do the same.

 - We seek out opportunities to raise up marginalized voices.
-We recognize the unique value of leadership from non-white people and people belonging to other marginalized groups that are presently underrepresented in leadership positions in our society and within the Western Mass RLC.
+We recognize the unique value of leadership from non-white people and people belonging to other marginalized groups that are presently underrepresented in leadership positions in our society and within the Wildflower Alliance.